Reviews You Can Rely On

 Why Trust GearLab

-For our women's jackets, we've got a star-studded team including ski patroller and avalanche forecaster Jackie Kearney and ski guide Lyra Pierotti, who holds AMGA Rock and Alpine certifications.
+For our women's jackets, we have an excellent team, including ski patroller Jackie Kearney and ski guide Kaylee Walden.
 Jackie has skied all over North America and has worked in ski patrol and avalanche mitigation across multiple states, including resorts in the Colorado Rockies and California's Sierra Nevada.
-Lyra has had a lengthy and impressive career as a mountain guide, working and playing all over the world, and when she's not climbing, she is skiing and teaching avalanche classes all winter long as an AIARE avalanche instructor.
-Jackie and Lyra are joined by a few additional ski experts and aficionados, and all of our women's reviewers have extensive know-how in the world of ski jackets, thoroughly testing every single product they put on and taking detailed notes along the way.
+Kaylee Walden is an AMGA-Certified Ski Guide based in Silverton, Colorado who spends most of her year on snow, from guiding and teaching avalanche courses in the San Juan Mountains of Colorado, to skiing glaciers of the Alps, and guiding expeditions to the cold and harsh summit of Denali, she's familiar with what works and what doesn't in harsh winter environments.
+Jackie and Kaylee are joined by a few additional ski experts and aficionados, and all of our women's reviewers have extensive know-how in the world of ski jackets, thoroughly testing every single product they put on and taking detailed notes along the way.

 From resorts to the backcountry, we test every product thoroughly in...